-If no damage is done to the room and the key is returned, the deposit will be credited to the student's account each year and returned to students after their time at FBCI.
+If no damage is done to the room, all personal items are removed, the room is cleaned, and the key is returned, the deposit will be credited to the student's account each year and returned to students after their time at FBCI.
 Rooms are subject to inspection.